 Wednesday, July 30

 19:00-21:30 BIJC.
-Possibly in the patio.
+Possibly in the patio or the former chapel at San Pablo.
 Public screening of Keep Your Eyes on Guatemala, documentary by Gabriela Martínez, 54 minutes, with an introduction and discussion led by the filmmaker.

 Thursday, July 31

 10:00-12:00 BIJC.
 Professor Martínez will introduce, screen, and lead the discussion of Blossoms of Fire (2000, 74 min.), a documentary about Zapotec women of the Isthmus of Tehuantepec, directed by Maureen Gosling.

 14:30–17:00 BIJC.
 NEH Summer Scholars Share Projects.
 Participants will be sharing their curricular units with colleagues and getting their feedback.
 With Ron Lancaster and Stephanie Wood.